 The $51,000 was raised entirely by Duke employees as part of the 2016 Doing Good in the Neighborhood employee giving campaign kickoff.
 Last fall, 10 percent of donations to the campaign’s Duke Community Giving categories (Health, Neighborhoods, Community Care Fund, Schools, Youth Empowerment) was earmarked for Hurricane Matthew relief.

-“Duke employees are supporting families going through the long, painful steps of recovery after Hurricane Matthew,” said Phail Wynn Jr., Duke’s vice president for Durham and Regional Affairs.
+“Duke employees are supporting families going through the long, painful steps of recovery after Hurricane Matthew,” said Phail Wynn Jr., Duke’s vice president for Durham and Community Affairs.
 “This is a special cause and a special day, because this large donation from staff and faculty will now be placed in the hands of organizations that can help these families rebuild.”

-Staff with Duke’s Office of Durham and Regional Affairs as well as three Duke employees who serve as Doing Good in the Neighborhood donors and campaign liaisons visited the State Capitol on Monday to personally deliver the check.
-In attendance was Phail Wynn Jr.; Nancy Kelly, director of community engagement and events in the Nicholas School of the Environment; Jonathan Abels, executive director of the Duke Center for International Development in the Sanford School of Public Policy; Tony Jenkins, assistant facilities manager for the Fuqua School of Business; Lou Rollins, director of special projects for the Duke Office of Durham and Regional Affairs; Sam Miglarese, assistant vice president for the Duke Office of Durham and Regional Affairs and director of the Duke-Durham Neighborhood Partnership; and April Dudash, senior program coordinator of communications for the Duke Office of Durham and Regional Affairs and Doing Good in the Neighborhood.
+Staff with Duke’s Office of Durham and Community Affairs as well as three Duke employees who serve as Doing Good in the Neighborhood donors and campaign liaisons visited the State Capitol on Monday to personally deliver the check.
+In attendance was Phail Wynn Jr.; Nancy Kelly, director of community engagement and events in the Nicholas School of the Environment; Jonathan Abels, executive director of the Duke Center for International Development in the Sanford School of Public Policy; Tony Jenkins, assistant facilities manager for the Fuqua School of Business; Lou Rollins, director of special projects for the Duke Office of Durham and Community Affairs; Sam Miglarese, assistant vice president for the Duke Office of Durham and Community Affairs and director of the Duke-Durham Neighborhood Partnership; and April Dudash, senior program coordinator of communications for the Duke Office of Durham and Community Affairs and Doing Good in the Neighborhood.

 N.C.
 Governor Roy Cooper greeted each Duke guest in the historic Old Senate Chamber and thanked all Duke Doing Good in the Neighborhood donors for their generosity.